How to professionally terminate a nanny or senior caregiver

 As previously mentioned, federal law says you need to give your former caregiver their final paycheck no later than their next scheduled payday.
-Thirty-two states also adhere to this schedule, but the following states have different timelines for when an employee should receive their final pay:
+Thirty-one states also adhere to this schedule, but the following states have different timelines for when an employee should receive their final pay:

 CT and DC - The following business day.